Augustin Hadelich: Early life and education

 Augustin Hadelich was born in Cecina, Italy, to German parents.
 His two older brothers were already playing cello and piano when Hadelich (age 5) began his studies on the violin with his father, an agriculturalist and amateur cellist.
 In his early musical development, Hadelich progressed in his studies through irregular lessons and masterclasses from violinists traveling near the Hadelich farm in rural Tuscany, including Uto Ughi, Christoph Poppen, Igor Ozim, and Norbert Brainin.
 Hadelich enjoyed a blossoming career as a wunderkind violinist, pianist, and composer in Germany.

 In 1999, Hadelich was injured in a fire on his family's farm in Italy, and was airlifted to be treated in Germany.
 After his recovery, Hadelich graduated summa cum laude from the Istituto Mascagni in Livorno, Italy, and successfully auditioned for admission to The Juilliard School.

 From 2004 to 2007, Hadelich studied at Juilliard with Joel Smirnoff, graduating with a graduate diploma (2005) and an artist diploma (2007).
-After graduating, Hadelich continued to make his home in New York and became an American citizen in 2014.
+After graduating, Hadelich continued to make his home in New York and became an American citizen in 2014, playing "America the Beautiful" at his naturalization ceremony.